mighty-gerbils/gerbil/CONTRIBUTING.md

 Guide](https://cons.io/guide/#installation) to acquire the source code, install dependencies, and compile the system.
 You'll need [git](https://git-scm.com/).

-You may also install Gerbil from your package manager or choice, but the source code and dependencies to modify and later test changes are still required.
+You may also install Gerbil from your package manager of choice, but the source code and dependencies to modify and later test changes are still required.

 Gerbil development is manged using [GitHub](https://github.com/mighty-gerbils/gerbil)